ProjectInitiative/SourceAssist/README.md

 docker pull ghcr.io/projectinitiative/source-assist:latest
 ```

+>NOTE: If docker functionality is not desired containers can be found with the `no-docker` flag for a smaller footprint

 ## Usage

+>NOTE: If running the containerized version, you will need to add the `-v /var/run/docker.sock:/var/run/docker.sock` flag to communicate with the Docker daemon as well as mounting the repository you want to operate on.

 SourceAssist is mapped to `sa` once installed.
 `sa --help` will display all of the current subcommands present.
 Below is a brief overview of the included subcommands: